Take action this Stress Awareness Month: prevent work-related stress

-April is Stress Awareness Month — the ideal time for employers to address one of the most critical challenges facing the workplace: preventing work-related stress.
+April is Stress Awareness Month, a critical time for employers to focus on one of the most significant challenges facing the workplace today: preventing work-related stress.

-HSE’s Working Minds campaign is urging employers across Great Britain to #BeTheChange by taking proactive steps to prevent stress, protect workers’ health, and improve productivity.
+HSE’s Working Minds campaign is encouraging employers across Great Britain to #BeTheChange by taking proactive steps to prevent stress, protect workers’ health, and improve productivity.

 Why it matters

-Did you know that 964,000 workers reported stress, depression, or anxiety caused or worsened by work in 2024/25?
-That’s nearly 1 million people affected by something preventable.
+In 2024/25, 964,000 workers reported stress, depression, or anxiety caused or worsened by work.
+That’s nearly 1 million people affected by something that is entirely preventable.

-- 22.1 million working days lost due to stress
+- 22.1 million working days were lost due to stress

 - 50% of all work-related ill health is linked to stress

-These statistics show the urgent need for action.
+These statistics highlight the urgent need for action.
 Early intervention can protect your team’s health, improve productivity, and ensure your organisation’s long-term resilience.

 Your legal duty